Top of Page

 Sexual Abuse Forensic Research Lab

 Welcome!
-The Sexual Abusers Forensic Research Lab (SAFR) is dedicated to promoting and disseminating research related to sexual abusers, victims, and treatment professionals, conducted by faculty and graduate students within Nova Southeastern University’s College of Psychology.
+The Sexual Abuse Forensic Research Lab (SAFR) is dedicated to promoting and disseminating research related to persons convicted of sexual offenses, victims, and treatment professionals, conducted by faculty and graduate students within Nova Southeastern University’s College of Psychology.

 safr.jpg